swcarpentry/git-novice/01-backup.md

 ~~~

 As you might guess from its name,
-`git checkout` checks out (i.e., restores) an old version of a file.
+`git checkout` checks out (i.e., restores) a different version of a file.
 In this case,
 we're telling Git that we want to recover the version of the file recorded in `HEAD`,
 which is the last saved revision.